learn-co-curriculum/ruby-yield-practice-blocks-procs-and-lambdas/README.md

-# Blocks vs. Procs vs. Lambdas, aka Closures in Ruby
+# Bonus: Blocks vs. Procs vs. Lambdas, a.k.a.
+"Closures" in Ruby

 ## What is a Closure?

-A closure is a block of functional code with variables that are bound to the environment the closure is called in.
+A closure is a block of functional code with variables that are bound to the environment that the closure is called in.

 A closure has a few important properties:

-* it can be passed around like an object (but that does not necessarily mean it is an object, as we'll discuss below)
+  * it can be passed around like an object (but that does not necessarily mean it is an object, as we'll discuss below),
-* a closure can be defined in one scope and be called in a completely different scope
+  * a closure can be defined in one scope and be called in a completely different scope,
-* it remembers the variables within its scope at the time of creation; when it's called, it can access those variables even if they might not be in that current scope
-  * a closure retains knowledge of its lexical environment at the time it was defined
+  * it remembers the variables within its scope at the time of creation; when it's called, it can access those variables even if they might not be in that current scope—meaning that a closure retains knowledge of its lexical environment at the time that it was defined.

 ## Blocks